 Sure they are a bit terrifying, but you can’t come to Bangkok and not ride in a tuk-tuk.
 These ubiquitous 3-wheeled vehicles are a symbol of not only Bangkok, but SE Asia in general.
 Bargain hard with your driver, agree on a plan and price before getting in, and hold on for dear life as you zoom across the city.

 If you can work it out so your driver waits for you and takes you to a few temples, taking a tuk-tuk can actually be a huge time and money saver.
 That’s because most of the major temples aren’t exactly near a subway stop.
-You may fear for your life, but riding a tuk-tuk is still one of the top things to do in Bangkok.
+You may fear for your life, but riding a tuk-tuk is still one of the best things to do in Bangkok.

 ☞ Check out these top 15 places to visit in Thailand